-At March 31, 2014 and December 31, 2013, the fair value of BNSF's debt, excluding capital leases and unamortized gains on interest rate swaps, was \$18,071 million and \$16,507 million, respectively, while the book value, which also excludes capital leases and the associated unamortized fair value adjustment under acquisition method accounting related to capital leases and unamortized gains on interest rate swaps, was \$17,037 million and \$16,066 million, respectively.
+At March 31, 2017 and December 31, 2016, the fair value of BNSF's debt, excluding capital leases and unamortized gains on interest rate swaps, was \$24,776 million and \$23,618 million, respectively, while the book value, which also excludes capital leases and the associated unamortized fair value adjustment under acquisition method accounting related to capital leases and unamortized gains on interest rate swaps, was \$22,722 million and \$21,509 million, respectively.
 The fair value of BNSF's debt is primarily based on market value price models using observable market-based data for the same or similar issues, or on the estimated rates that would be offered to BNSF for debt of the same remaining maturities (Level 2 inputs).
-The fair value of the Company's cash equivalents approximates its carrying value due to the short-term maturities of these instruments.